manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     server.listen(
         8000,
-        "127.0.0.1",
+        "localhost",
-        () => console.log("HTTP server started and available at http://127.0.0.1:8000.")
+        () => console.log("HTTP server started and available at http://localhost:8000.")
     );

 The three parameters that we pass to `listen` are the TCP port number, the IP address (we use the special *localhost* address), and a function which is called by `listen` as soon as the HTTP server is bound to the given IP address and TCP port and is ready to receive incoming HTTP requests.

 This time, when running `node index.js` on the command line, you'll notice how you are *not* thrown back to the command line - instead, the Node.js application keeps running, after outputting the "HTTP server started and available at http://localhost:8000." line.

-You can now open URL http://127.0.0.1:8000 in a browser of your choice, and you will see the response: "I have received a request, and this is my response.".
+You can now open URL http://localhost:8000 in a browser of your choice, and you will see the response: "I have received a request, and this is my response.".

 When a request is handled, you won't see any further output on the command line though, because we didn't add any `console.log` calls within the `http.createServer` anonymous function parameter.